-This clinic is designed for people who paddle together and want to have the skills to look out for each other.
+This clinic is designed for people who paddle together and want to have the skills in order to look out for each other.
 We take a hands-on, in-the-water approach to teaching river rescue best practices and safety skills.
 Our emphasis is on judgment and managing river rescue situations, as well as rescue techniques that can be performed with minimal equipment.
 This course takes place at our base on land and on the river next to our base.

 You spend somewhere between four to five hours in your boat.
 You kneel (canoeists) or sit (kayakers) for much of this time.
 To prepare, you should stretch your thighs, hamstrings, and torso (back, stomach, shoulders, and neck).
 If you increase your flexibility, you will have more efficient strokes and be more comfortable in your boat.